radical-lab/radical-lab.github.io/README.md

-either that, or elon musk is locking it, and it was never locked, but it could be c̄out elon musk; this is based on the theory that locking it is either impractical (/unlikely|improbable/), or it is already being used #network_topological_quasiisometry aliens throw a spanner into the works solar laser blackholes (in space)
+either that, or elon musk is locking it, and it was never locked, but it could be c̄out elon musk; this is based on the theory that locking it is either impractical (/unlikely|improbable/), or it is already being used #network_topological_quasiisometry aliens throw a spanner into the works solar laser blackholes (in space) where did i put the stargate theory? extracting the cores of stars, and inverting ships to bring them through,.. fluxtuations

 i feel like i'm navigating the /slipstream|bonsai/ from andromeda